 Given that slap, the Daily Mirror writes: "The key question is how long will China tolerate a lunatic on its doorstep."

 Finally, moving the focus away from just this execution, the Guardian makes the point that Jang Song-thaek is merely the most high profile victim among "countless compatriots" killed by the regime.
-It describes it as having a significant "terror infrastructure", at the heart of which are a network of gulags."Girl power"
+It describes it as having a significant "terror infrastructure", at the heart of which are a network of gulags.

 "A brilliant stroke of PR," says the Daily Mirror of Beyonce's decision to release a surprise album exclusively via iTunes.